Loans

 How Loans Are Disbursed (Paid)

 Loan disbursements are completed in two payments during the loan period.
-If you have requested a two semester loan (i.e. fall and spring loan), you’ll receive one disbursement in each of the semesters after the census date.
-If you want a one semester loan (i.e. fall only loan), you will receive two disbursements in the semester.
+If you have requested a two-semester loan (i.e., fall and spring loan), you’ll receive one disbursement in each of the semesters after 30 days from the start of the term.
+If you want a one-semester loan (i.e., only a fall loan), you will receive two disbursements in the semester.
 The second disbursement is processed after the midterm.

 -